mena18/Linkedin-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-this is a very basic linkedin clone
+this is a very basic linkedin clone  you can view the [Demo here](https://linkedin-clone-7786b.web.app/)

 ![Alt Text](public/demo.gif)